TheAllenChou/string-id/README.md

   * sidvsdebug: Autoexp add-in for Visual Studio debugging (WIP).
   * unit-test: Library unit tests.

-The core library (sid), database library example (siddb), and database terminal example (sidbot) are platform-agnostic.
+The core library (sid), database library example (siddb), and local database terminal example (sidbot) are platform-agnostic.
 The rest are targeted for Windows.

 To build the projects on Windows, you need:
   * Sublime Text 3 (optional): for convenient premake & build command shortcuts without having to open VS2015